 I. Research: Effects of Alcohol on Risk of Strokes and Heart Attacks.

 Researchers examined the effects of alcohol on risk of strokes and heart attacks.
 To do so they studied data from 204,557 participants in the NHIS-National Sample Cohort.
-That’s a sample representative of the South Korean population.
+That’s a sample of the South Korean population.

 II.
 Risk Factors for Strokes and Heart Disease